elixir-lang/elixir-lang.github.com/_posts/2022-12-20-exdoc-cheatsheet-continuously-improving-documentation.markdown

 ![](https://i.imgur.com/PXvoeDk.gif)

 ### Guides
 One of the most common formats of library documentation is an API reference.
 But depending on your need, that's not the most approachable doc format.
-For example, when you're just getting started with a lib, or when you want to learn how to solve a specific problem using it.
+For example, when you're just getting started with a library, or when you want to learn how to solve a specific problem using it.

 That's why ExDoc allows writing other types of docs besides API references, like Getting Started Guides or How-tos.